 - Preoccupation with the deceased

 It is important to take care of yourself following a sudden loss.

-- Talk to family or friends.
+- Talk to family or friends or pastoral support.

 - Read poetry or books.